 Increasing congestion and the high price of maintaining a car are leading more people toward car sharing in big cities as one rental car can take the place of 15 owned vehicles.

-Driverless vehicles will be the pinnacle of the automotive industry, with new technologies and business models erupting to accommodate the autonomous car revolution.
+Driverless vehicles will be the pinnacle of the automotive revolution, with new technologies and business models erupting to accommodate the autonomous cars industry.
 Fewer road accidents, more efficient traffic flows, and reduced levels of pollution are only a few of the benefits that connected cars will bring.

 Designing and developing driverless cars is a priority for the automotive industry as well as technology industry giants, but no company has the capabilities and resources to create a driverless car on its own.
 The safer and cleaner future of connected autonomous vehicles can only be achieved through partnerships between automotive OEMs and technology companies.
 Tier 1 suppliers will not succeed without the help of Tier 2 software providers that help them develop technology solutions for a highly competitive driverless future.